COVIDExposureIndices/COVIDExposureIndices/documentation/DEX_notes.md

 ### Data release history

+- Version 0.8: a fresh release of all indices from January 2020.
+    - This refresh aims to provide a consistent sample of movement and devices that addresses some substantial shifts in underlying smartphone movement data sources.
+    - We no longer publish the "DEX-adjusted" indices.
+    - We will cease publishing all indices on 1 September 2021.
 - Version 0.6.6: Added state-level density DEX and state-level residential DEX through 3 June 2020 to archive.
     - See Appendix C in
         [the manuscript](../CDGHW.pdf)